DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 Note that [plugin order](../README.md#plugin-order) is very important.

-## Setup Local Filtering with Filter Row
+## Set up Local Filtering with Filter Row

 To setup a basic filtering you need to use the `FilteringState` plugin that manages currently applied filters, the `LocalFiltering` plugin that filters the data `rows` provided to the DataGrid and the `TableFilterRow` plugin that renders a row with editors to allow an end-user to change filters applied to different columns.

-In this example we use the uncontrolled mode and specify only the initial filters via the `defaultFilters` property of the `FilteringState` plugin.
-After that the grid will manage filters changes internally.
+In this example, we use the uncontrolled mode and specify only the initial filters via the `defaultFilters` property of the `FilteringState` plugin.
+After that, the grid will manage filter changes internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/filtering/local-filter-row)